Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 Hazards

 BPA is known as an endocrine disruptor.
-It can imitate the body's hormones and hinder its production, transport, and secretion.
-It copies how the hormones behave, such as the estrogen.
+It can mimic the body's hormones and interfere with their production, transport, and secretion.
+It copies how the hormones behave, such as estrogen.

 According to studies, pregnant moms and children are susceptible to BPA.

-BPA is mostly found in water bottles and has become a serious issue, especially in water bottle industries.
+BPA is mostly found in water bottles and has become a serious issue, especially in the water bottle industry.
 DrinkMore Water president Bob Perini decided to remove polycarbonate bottles from their portfolio.

 They substituted their products for PET bottles with ZERO BPA, a tough and expensive decision that cost more than $1 million.
-Nonetheless, it was a brave and wise decision to promote health and wellness for consumers.
+Nonetheless, it was a brave and wise decision to promote consumer health and wellness.

 Dangers Of BPA

-The controversy about the danger and safety of BPA has been ongoing for a long time and is still being debated.
+The controversy over the safety and dangers of BPA has been ongoing for a long time and continues to be debated.
 Some agencies and companies say it is safe for numerous reasons.

 On the other hand, many rebut by showing different facts and figures that can harm one's health.